 Recruit BBA Students

-The quickest and easiest way for you to highlight your job opportunity is to use Handshake, a portal that reaches all Emory undergraduate students and alums 1-2 years post-graduation.
+The quickest and easiest way for you to highlight your job opportunity is to use Handshake, a portal that reaches all Emory undergraduate students and alumni.
+Alumni up to 3 years post-graduation can use Handshake.

 Register on Handshake.
 You must create a profile and connect with Emory’s account.

 Once your profile is approved, Handshake allows you to manage your undergraduate recruiting activities at Emory:

 - Receive a résumé bundle of students that apply to open positions

 - Search and message students and recent alumni who have made their profiles public